pchi4/Sistema-de-pizza/README.md

-# Sistema de controle de pizzas da CDS
+# CDS pizza control system
-### Um pequeno sistema de controle de pizzas para quem não cumpriu com as regras imposto na CDS.

-## Projeto criado com:
+### A small pizza control system for those who did not comply with the rules imposed by the CDS.

+## Project created with:
 - [x] Meteor.js,
 - [x] Node.js,
-- [x] HTML,
 - [x] Bootstrap

-## Administrador
+## Administrator
-### O projeto tem o intuito de ser adminisrada por uma única pessoa com login.
-Ele(a) vai administrar todo o sistema.
+### The project is intended to be managed by a single person with login.
+He/she will manage the entire system.